oracle/nosql-node-sdk/doc/guides/tables.md

 string every time.
 The query language and API support query variables to assist with query reuse.
 See {@link NoSQLClient#prepare} and {@link PreparedStatement} for more information.
-* Using *opt* argument of {@link NoSQLClient#query} allows you to set the read consistency for query as well as modifying the maximum amount of data it reads in a single call.
+* Using *opt* argument of {@link NoSQLClient#query} and {@link NoSQLClient#queryIterable} allows you to set the read consistency for query as well as modifying the maximum amount of data it reads or writes in a single call.
 This can be important to prevent a query from getting throttled.

 Use {@link NoSQLClient#prepare} method to prepare the query.
 This method returns *Promise* of {@link PreparedStatement} object.
 Use {@link PreparedStatement#set} method to bind query variables.
-To run prepared query, pass {@link PreparedStatement} to the {@link NoSQLClient#query} method instead of the statement string.
+To run prepared query, pass {@link PreparedStatement} to the {@link NoSQLClient#query} or {@link NoSQLClient#queryIterable} instead of the statement string.

 ```js
 const NoSQLClient = require('oracle-nosqldb').NoSQLClient;